-The SOFM also replicates aspects of the retinotopic maps seen in higher areas of cat visual cortex [62].
-For these studies, the input and output space are each taken to be two-dimensional, representing retinotopic position.
-The input space is taken to be a half-circle, representing a hemi-retina, and the shape of the output space is varied.
+The SOFM also replicates aspects of the retinotopic maps seen in higher areas of the cat visual cortex [62].
+For these studies, the input and output spaces are each taken to be two-dimensional, representing retinotopic positions.
+The input space is taken to be a half-circle, representing a hemiretina, and the shape of the output space is varied.
 When this shape is long and narrow, as in cat cortical areas 18 and 19, the retinotopic map developed by the SOFM has a characteristic pattern of discontinuities closely resembling those observed experimentally in those areas [62].
 The SOFM achieves maps in which nearby points in the output space correspond to nearby points in the input space, while each area of the input space receives approximately equal representation provided each is equally activated ([48]; see further discussion of the SOFM below).
 The success of the SOFM models of retinotopic maps suggests that these are constraints that should be satisfied by any model of cortical maps.
 One would like to determine more precisely the constraints on a retinotopic mapping, embodied by the SOFM, that are sufficient to replicate these results.

-It has recently been reported that input correlations can alter the spacing of ocular dominance columns in cat visual cortex by perhaps 20-30% [32].
-A smaller ocular dominance column spacing develops when the activities of the two eyes are correlated by normal vision than when the two eyes' activities are decorrelated (decorrelation is achieved by inducing divergent strabismus, which causes the two eyes to see different parts of the visual world).4 This effect was anticipated theoretically by Goodhill [12], who argued essentially that correlation of the activities of the two eyes brings them "closer together", and so the two eyes should be brought closer together in their cortical representation by reduction of column size.
-This effect could also have been anticipated by the SOFM models of ocular dominance, because decorrelation corresponds to an increase in the variance of ocular dominance and thus an increase in the "size" of the ocular dominance dimension, which results in increased column size [48].
-In semi-linear models, in contrast, the column width does not appear to be significantly affected by between-eye correlations.
-Rather, as the degree of between-eve correlation is increased, more binocular cells form at the column borders, until at some critical level of correlation ocular dominance
+It recently has been reported that input correlations can alter the spacing of ocular dominance columns in the cat visual cortex by perhaps 20-30% [32].
+A smaller ocular dominance column spacing develops when the activities of the two eyes are correlated by normal vision than when the two eyes' activities are decorrelated (decorrelation is achieved by inducing divergent strabismus, which causes the two eves to see different parts of the visual world).
+This effect was anticipated theoretically by Goodhill [12], who argued essentially that correlation of the activities of the two eyes brings them "closer together," and so the two eyes should be brought closer together in their cortical representation by a reduction of the column size.
+This effect also could have been anticipated by the SOFM models of ocular dominance, because decorrelation corresponds to an increase in the variance of ocular dominance and thus an increase in the "size" of the ocular dominance dimension, which results in increased column size [48].
+In semilinear models, in contrast, the column width does not appear to be significantly affected by between-eye correlations.
+Rather, as the degree of between-eve correlation is increased, more binocular cells form at the column borders, until at some critical level of correlation ocular dominance segregation no longer occurs (unpublished results).
+That is, the two eyes are brought "closer together" through alteration of the receptive fields rather than through alteration of the map.
+One can anticipate several biological mechanisms that might be added to instead yield a reduction in the column size, such as nonlinearities that discourage formation of binocular cells, or nonlinearities in cortical activation that cause the size of activity clusters to depend on the correlations of the inputs.